Introduction to DHTML

 Application of DHTML

 The DHTML allows designing web pages dynamically which can alter styles, content, fonts, and a lot of things like creating animations.
-The user can use these features to design the web pages in the most creative way and can design maybe some web applications or some games and any functionality of a web page that is out of the box.
+The user can use these features to design the web pages in the most creative way and design maybe some web applications or some games and any functionality of a web page out of the box.

 Advantages and disadvantages